 Natural Beauty Protected by Faith

-Komyoji Temple and its vast temple area is the main temple of the Seizan Jodo Shu Buddhist sect located on the side of Mt.
+Komyoji Temple and its vast temple grounds are the main temple of the Seizan Jodo Shu Buddhist sect, located on the side of Mt.
 Torigamine.
 To reach Komyoji, it takes about 20 minutes by bus from JR Kyoto Line Nagaokakyo Station and about 10 minutes by bus from Hankyu Railway Hagaoka-Tenjin Station.

-This area is called Aohirdani and is said to be the location where the founder of Jodo Shu Buddhist sect Honen Shonin (Saint) first spread the mantra of Namuamidabutsu (Nianfo) to the people during the late Heian Period to the early Kamakura Period.
+This area is called Aohirdani and is said to be the location where the founder of the Jodo Shu Buddhist sect, Honen Shonin (Saint), first spread the mantra of Namuamidabutsu (Nianfo) to the people during the late Heian Period to the early Kamakura Period.
 The natural beauty is protected by deep faith.

-To spread the teaching of Honen Shonin, the temple's history, and its architecture, Komyoji has a temple guide service for visitors (reservations are required; not conducted when overcrowded and during Buddhist memorial services).
+To spread the teachings of Honen Shonin, the temple's history, and its architecture, Komyoji offers a temple guide service for visitors (reservations are required; the service is not conducted when the temple is overcrowded or during Buddhist memorial services).

-We visited Komyoji Temple in late July when the mountains were filled with green.
-We started our tour from Somon (main gate).
+We visited Komyoji Temple in late July, when the mountains were lush with greenery.
+We started our tour at Somon (the main gate).

-For the general course with a guide, you will start at the Somon gate and go up the Omote-sando (main road) to Kannondo, Amidado, Mieido, Shakodo, and then go down Momiji-sando from Yakuimon back to the Somon.
-It depends on the guide, but it typically takes about 30 minutes to an hour.
+For the general course with a guide, you will start at the Somon gate and proceed up Omote-sando (the main road) to Kannondo, Amidado, Mieido, and Shakodo.
+Then, you will go down Momiji-sando from Yakuimon back to the Somon.
+It depends on the guide, but the duration typically ranges from 30 minutes to an hour.

 Following Legends with the Komyoji Temple Guide

-Going through the Somon the path splits.
-To your left is Momiji-sando famous for the autumn foliage, which you will take on your way back.
-To path on the right is Nyonin-zaka, the gentle slope of which is easy to climb.
-The path is packed tightly by small rocks.
+Going through the Somon, the path splits.
+To your left is Momiji-sando, famous for the autumn foliage, which you will take on your way back.
+To the right is Nyonin-zaka, the gentle slope of which is easy to climb.
+The path is packed tightly with small rocks.

 Mr. Nitta said, “The rocks in the path have been placed by followers citing the nenbutsu; thanks to this, it is easy to walk.”